tcpowell/picture-in-picture/README.md

 ## Change Log

 ### 1.4
+- Added configurable Click and Shift+Click options
-- Added Shift+Drag functionality to reposition the picture in picture window
+- Added functionality to drag the picture in picture window to a new position
-- Code cleanup
+- General code cleanup

 ### 1.3
 - Added configurable status bars for hitpoints and prayer